 Lockdown kinda put a downer on things didn’t it?
 For everyone.
-It’s great because it’s saving lives (although had it been in place earlier it would have saved even more but I’m not here to get political.
-Not today anyway).
+It’s great because it’s saving lives but it can still take a real toll on you.

 I personally have found lockdown really difficult.
 When the country went into lockdown I was in the middle of my first year at university.
 I was able to say I was the happiest I have ever been (which is a really cool thing to be able to say and I hope you can all say it at some point too).

 So quick timeline for how I got to this point: